rkgIITBh/data-structures.github.io/HTML/rbDeletion.md

 <p style="text-align:center;"><img src="../images/deletionBST.jpg"></p>

 The little black rectangles in the figure represent external leaf nodes.
 The deletion of a node <i>X</i> may splice out a node at a position different from <i>X</i> unless <i>X</i> is a node with two external leaves.
-For example, the removal of 70 executed by removing the node that had 55.
+For example,  to remove 70, we delete the node that had 55.
 However, it does not create any loss of information as the content of spliced node is copied in advance at the position where 70 was originally stored.